Industrialists

 Exhibition contents

-A digital section Production figures, which is a visualised presentation of the production and products of the different units, with their volumes increasing/decreasing over time, is part of the basic exhibition.
-In addition, the Museum of Cultural History has a small (approx. 20 square metres) space for temporary exhibitions, where the themes of the basic exhibition are explored in greater depth.
+As part of the permanent exhibition, there is a digital section called Production Figures, which is a visual representation of the production and products of different units, the growth/decline of their quantities over time.
+In addition, the permanent exhibition has a small (approx. 20 square metres) space for temporary exhibitions, where the themes of the permanent exhibition are explored in greater depth.

 The sections of the basic exhibition